jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_04_manage_teams_voice_environment.md

     10. Test the rule by entering **7786** and pressing Test.
 The output should be **+18776967786**, if the output is correct select **Save**.

     11. You will see your new rule in the global dial plan, select **Save**.
+If you receive an error while attempting to save, put a number in the “External dialing prefix” field for the Dial Plan, remove it again, and then click **Save**.

     12. Close the browser window.